Posted by admin

 - Bride and Groom

-Choosing the right song or songs can be difficult.
+Choosing the right song (or songs) can be difficult.
 Most couples choose an upbeat song and use it to liven up the reception.
-However, what theme this song takes can vary.
+However, what mood this song sets can vary.
 Some couples may choose a romantic song while others might pick a humorous one.

 Many couples use the grand entrance to illustrate their personality as a couple and set the tone for the wedding.
 It is a moment that can be sweet and sentimental or give everyone in the room a good chuckle.
 Allow me to illustrate:

 - Entrance One: The couple walks serenely hand in hand while Etta James’s “At Last” plays.